MaastrichtU-IDS/fair-test/README.md

 ## 🧑‍💻 Contribute

-If you wish to contribute, checkout the [development workflow page](https://maastrichtu-ids.github.io/fair-test/development-workflow/) in the documentation to get started.
+If you wish to contribute to the `fair-test` library, checkout the [Contribute page](https://maastrichtu-ids.github.io/fair-test/contributing/) in the documentation to get started.